 unusual vaginal bleeding that has not been checked by a doctor;

 liver disease or liver cancer;

-To make sure Desogen are safe for you, tell your doctor if you have:
+To make sure Desogen are safe for you, tell your doctor if you have ever had:

 The hormones in Desogen can pass into breast milk and may harm a nursing baby.
 This medicine may also slow breast milk production.
 Do not use if you are breast feeding a baby.